-Quick and easy Kimchi Fried rice with tons of flavour from Kimchi, Garlic, ginger and gochujang.
-Throw in some peas, carrots and top it with sunny side up for a delicious meal.
+Quick and Easy Kimchi Fried rice with tons of flavour from Kimchi, Garlic, Ginger and Gochujang.
+Throw in some peas, carrots and top it with a sunny side up for a delicious meal.

 Rice, Kimchi, peas, carrots and to amp up the flavours there is ginger, garlic, say sauce and gochujang.
 This one-pan meal is healthy and wholesome.
 And not to forget the health benefits of Kimchi.

 A new Korean food fan here.
 I don't know what took me so long to give this amazing cuisine a try.
 But I glad that I finally did because I am absolutely loving it.
 I absolutely loved all the flavours.

 To be honest I actually had tried Kimchi a few years back and didn't quite like it.
 It tasted kinda weird and then I didn't bother to give it another try.
 In a recent visit to a Korean place, I tried their Bibimbap.

 All those layers of flavours and texture in every bite were mind-blowing.
 I ended up buying a jar of Kimchi and a tub of gochujang from a nearby Korean Store.

 Kimchi is a Korean staple side dish made of salted cabbage and radish.
 It is known to be healthy probiotics for guts and gained popularity in recent times.

 Chinese cabbage is also known as Nappa cabbage is fermented with Radish, salt, sugar, Korean chilli powder to make kimchi.

 Fermented cabbage is supposed to good for your gut health.
 There are supposed to be different ways of making Kimchi.
 I have never tried my hands in making Kimchi at home, though it is there on my todo list.

 Kimichi has a very distinct pungent smell to it.
 You might not get impressed when you taste it for the first time.